jevansaks/CsWin32/src/Microsoft.Windows.CsWin32.BuildTasks/README.md

 # CsWin32 MSBuild Task

-This directory contains an MSBuild task that invokes CsWin32 code generation at build time, similar to how the Roslyn source generator works but as a build task instead.
+This project contains an MSBuild task that invokes CsWin32 code generation at build time, similar to how the Roslyn source generator works but as a build task instead.

 ## Architecture

 The solution consists of two main components:

 1. **CsWin32Generator** (`src/CsWin32Generator/`) - A command line tool that performs the actual code generation
-2. **CsWin32CodeGeneratorTask** (`src/Microsoft.Windows.CsWin32/BuildTasks/`) - An MSBuild ToolTask that invokes the command line tool
+2. **CsWin32CodeGeneratorTask** (`src/Microsoft.Windows.CsWin32.BuildTasks/`) - An MSBuild ToolTask that invokes the command line tool

 ## Usage